 In 2008, UCLA launched its PRIME program, in coordination with its longstanding partners UC Riverside and the Charles R. Drew University of Medicine and Science.
 Building on these longstanding partnerships, the UCLA PRIME program trains physicians to proactively address the needs of diverse disadvantaged communities by delivering culturally competent clinical care, providing leadership for health delivery systems and conducting research on health disparities.

-There are currently 336 PRIME students enrolled at UC medical schools.
+There are 330 PRIME students enrolled at UC medical schools.
 When full enrollment of the program is achieved, M.D. enrollments at UC medical schools will have increased by approximately 10 percent.